 upper respiratory infections in cats

 If you’ve ever had a kitten or gone to a shelter, you’ve probably seen the sneezing, runny noses and watery eyes typical of upper respiratory tract infections in cats.
-Most of these infections are like colds in people – annoying, but not life-threatening – but occasionally they become much more serious.

 What causes upper respiratory infections?